Are coloured braces fashionable?

 At The Dental Surgery, we are experts in all aspects of orthodontics and while we would not claim to be experts in children’s fashion, we are able to add those splashes of colour to children’s braces.

-If you would like to discuss any aspects of having braces fitted, please do get in touch with us on 020 7680 1800 or visit our contact page.
+If you would like to discuss any aspects of having braces fitted, please do get in touch.